 The second highlight was ‘Choker’, a short environmental film directed by Orson Cornick in collaboration with 3D animation company Spider Eyes Productions.

 The film has a certain brutality to it, yet beautifully crafted and poetic.
 The look is vintage, with strong contrast and the visuals are filled with metaphors, whilst the overall palette used is there to convey menacing and powerful environmental messages; there is no time left, take action.

 Watch this space for more on Choker.

-	This last inspirational project was an online campaign to promote new ethical brand VOTCH in a series of short promotional films.
+This last inspirational project was an online campaign to promote the new ethical brand VOTCH in a series of short promotional films.
 VOTCH is a UK vegan watch company founded by Laura, an inspiring lady who after being struck down by a skin condition called Topical Steroid Withdrawal and suffering years of recovery decided to learn about animal welfare and the leather industry.

 Seeing the suffering that animals endured simply for fashion and having felt the pain of losing her own skin, Laura vowed to never wear the skin of another being.
-A truly inspiring lady and wonderful ethical company.
+A truly inspiring lady and a wonderful ethical company.